 11 Top Exam Tips

-We know ballet exams can be daunting and children can be nervous so here is 11 top tips to help you turn that Merit in to a Distinction
+We know ballet, tap and modern exams can be daunting and children can be nervous so here are 11 top tips to help you turn that Merit into a Distinction.

 Make sure you look the part.
 Make sure your ballet tights are clean and without any ladders, and that your leotard is clean and fits correctly.